Stories from Naoh’ra Rabntah

 “He’s alive.
 That’s something.
 But he’s not okay, Ben.
 He’s scared.
 He’s angry.
 And he’s so damn tired.
 He doesn’t know how to deal with all of it, and honestly?”

-Her voice dipped, just enough to crack.
+Her voice dipped.
 “Neither do I.”

 “Lucy—”